Osayyi/Customer_Subcription_Analysis/README.md

     1. for Data Visualization

 ### Data Cleaning
  - Removing Duplicates: Checked for duplicate rows to ensure each transaction is unique.
-   - "Remove Duplicates Feature"
-1. Select the data range (including headers).
-2. Go to "Data" tab.
-3. Click "Remove Duplicates" (in "Data Tools" group).
-4. Choose "Select All" or specific columns.
-5. Click
+There was no duplicate rows.
  - Standardizing Dates: Reformatted Subscription Start Date and End Date to a consistent date format.
  - Filtering Relevant Records: Focused on Active or Recently Canceled subscriptions to understand current customer behavior.
  - Handling Missing Values: There was no missing values.